Atelier tile — Type, Light palette — for the AI search optimization post.

 Today, more people are getting answers directly from AI-powered search tools that summarize information for them.
 These tools include ChatGPT, Google AI Overviews, and similar experiences that explain, compare, and recommend businesses in plain language.

-According to research compiled by Semrush, AI-driven search usage is growing quickly and could rival or even surpass traditional Google search by late 2027 as more users rely on AI to research products and services.
+According to research compiled by Semrush, AI-driven search usage is growing quickly and, on current trajectories, could rival traditional Google search within a few years as more users rely on AI to research products and services.

 AI tools don’t show results the same way Google does.
 Instead of ranking ten websites, they pull information from multiple sources and generate a single answer.
 Because of that, the type of content AI prefers is different.
 The same Semrush research found that listicles and comparison pages account for 32.9% of all AI citations, making them the most commonly referenced format.